devismail2y/notashoppingnote-old/computer-and-society/Gift of Fire Summary.md

 # GIft of Fire - Social, Legal, and Ethical Issues for Computing Technology(2012)

 This is a summary
+## Chapter 2: Privacy (until 2.3)
+> It is clear that we cannot expect complete privacy.

+Three aspects of privacy:
+1. Freedom from intrusion - being left alone.
+2. Control of information about oneself.
+3. Freedom from surveillance(from being followed, tracked, watched, and eavesdropped upon)

+However concern for privacy may be regarded with a suspicious question: "What do you have to hide?"
+The desire to keep things private does not mean we are doing anything wrong.

+Privacy threats categories:
+1. Intentional, institutional use of personal information.
+In government: law enforcement and tax collection.
+In private sector: marketing and decision making.
+2. Unauthorized use or release by "insiders" the people who maintain the information.
+3. Theft of information.
+4. Inadvertent leakage of information through negligence or carelessness.
+5. Our own actions.

+> If you live in a small town, you have little privacy, everyone knows everything about you.
+If you live in big city, you are more nearly anonymous.
+But if people knows nothing about you, they might be taking a big risk if they rent you a place, accept your credit card, lend you money, etc.

+Today there are thousands or millions of database containing personal information about us.

+### Example
+**Smartphone**
+Some Android or iPhones send location data essentially the location of nearby cell towers to Google and Apple.
+The location data is supposed to be anonymous, but researchers found in some cases, that it included the phone ID.

+A major bank announced that its free mobile banking app inadvertently stored account numbers and security access codes in a hidden file on the user's phone.
+If someone found the flaw, he can access that hidden file.

+### Risks
+1. Anything we do in cyberspace is recorded, at least briefly and linked to our computer or phone, and possibly our name.
+2. With huge amount of storage space available, companies, organizations, and governments save huge amounts of data that no one would have imagined.
+3. People often  are not aware of the collection of the information.
+4. Software is extremely complex, sometimes web managers do not even know what the software they use collects and stores.
+5. Leaks happen.
+6. A collection of many small items of information can give a fairly detailed picture of a person's life.
+7. Direct association with person's name is not essential for compromising privacy.
+Re-identification has become much easier due to the quantity of personal information stored and the power of data search and analysis tools.
+8. If information is on a public website, people other than those for whom it was intended will find it.
+It is available to everyone.
+9. Once information goes on the internet or into a database, it seems to last forever.
+People can make and distribute copies.
+It is almost impossible to remove released information from circulation.
+10. It is extremely likely that data collected for one purpose (i.e. making a phone call or responding to a search query) will find other uses (i.e. business planning, tracking, marketing, or criminal investigation).
+11. The government sometimes requests or demands sensitive personal data held by businesses and organizations.
+12. We often cannot directly protect information about ourselves.
+We depend on the business and organizations that manage it to protect from thieves, accidental collection, leaks, and government prying.

+## Terminology and Principles for Managing Personal Data
+**Informed consent and invisible information gathering.**
+**Secondary use**, the use of personal information for a purpose other than the one for which the person supplied it.
+- Data mining, analyzing masses of data to find patterns and develop new information or knowledge.
+- Matching, combining and comparing information from different databases, often using an identifier.
+- Profiling, analyzing data to determine characteristics of people most likely to engage in certain behavior.
+Give people some control over secondary uses, i.e. providing opt-in and opt-out.
+**Fair information practices**, what if the government wants your customer's data? plan ahead, do you want to challenge subpoenas, give, or inform customer?
+The entities that hold the data have a responsibility to those people.
+- Inform people when you collect information about them, what you collect, and how you use it.
+- Collect only the data needed.
+- Offer a way people to opt-out
+- Keep data only as long as needed.
+- Maintain accuracy of data.
+- Protect security of data (from theft and accidental leaks), provide stronger protection for sensitive data.
+- Develop policies for responding to law enforcement requests for data.

+## Noninvasive but Deeply Revealing Searches
+- Particle sniffers that detect many specific drugs and explosives
+- Imaging systems that detects guns under clothing from a distance
+- Devices that analyze the molecular composition of cargo truck without opening the truck
+- Thermal-imaging to find heat lamps for growing marijuana

+These devices have obvious valuable security and law enforcement, but the technologies can be used for random searches, without search warrants or probable cause, on unsuspecting people.

+## Video Surveillance and Face Recognition
+Cameras alone raise some privacy issues, when combined with face recognition they raise even more.

+England was the first country to set up large number cameras in public to deter crime.
+However based on study, there are number of abuses by operators of surveillance including collecting salacious footage, such as people having sex in a car, and showing it to colleagues.
+But later that year, photos taken by surveillance cameras helped identify terrorists who set off bombs in the London subway.

+2.3

 ## Chapter 4: Intellectual Property
 ### Copyright